This bread may enhance your health more than whole wheat.

 Graham cites recent literature mainly from Scandinavia suggesting that either the leavening or even taking organic acids and adding them to the dough itself could have some positive benefits in terms of metabolic response.

-"And so that was our logic for incorporating our design and to facilitate a comparison would be to use an identical bread recipe but use sourdough starter instead of the standard
+"And so that was our logic for incorporating our design and to facilitate a comparison would be to use an identical bread recipe but use sourdough starter instead of the standard yeast," he says.

 The bread is raised with a leaven of flour and water in which wild yeasts have been encouraged to grow by keeping it warm and allowing it to ferment over a period of days.